 The inner ear houses the snail-like organ of hearing (cochlea), as well as the organs of balance (utricle, saccule and three semicircular canals).
 The utricle responds to gravity and tells your brain whether you are moving up or down, right or left, or backwards or forwards.
 This gravity receptor area houses tiny crystals of calcium carbonate (otoconia) on a jelly-like membrane.

 The semicircular canals lie at 90 degrees to one another.
 The horizontal canal sits parallel to the floor, the posterior at the back and the anterior at the top.
 The canals detect rotational movement and determine acceleration.
 They contain fluid (endolymph) and have tiny hair cells at the end area.
 Dark cells are critical in maintaining the correct balance of electrolytes in the endolymph.
 As the inner ear fluid moves, the hair cells move, activating nerves that connect to the brain and tell the eyes what to do.
 In effect, the eyes are slaves to the vestibular system.

-When crystals are dislodged into a canal, however, normal interaction between the fluid and hair cells is disrupted.
+When crystals fall into a canal, however, normal interaction between the fluid and hair cells is disrupted.
 The canal becomes sensitive to changes in head position it would normally not respond to.
 It is this disruption that makes you feel as though you or your surroundings are spinning.

 The exact body processes that cause the crystals to be dislodged remain unclear to researchers.
 There are several theories.
 Research in this area is continuing.